 A survey of national stakeholders conducted by the HEA during the summer of 2017 (and a follow-up national meeting on Bibliometric Tools and Resources held in September 2017) concluded that a national approach to the subscription of bibliometric analysis tools should be explored.
 The HEA was designated as lead for this process and hosted introductory meetings with representatives from the IUA, THEA, and IReL, and the three main suppliers of bibliometric analysis tools, Elsevier, Clarivate Analytics and Digital Science (Holtzbrinck Publishing Group).

-A Bibliometrics Tools and Resources procurement / licensing subgroup is currently being formed and will conduct a pilot project for the rest of the year with all three providers.
-At the end of 2018, based on the outcome of the pilot project, a decision will be taken regarding whether to progress to a national subscription.
+A Bibliometrics Tools and Resources procurement / licensing subgroup has been formed and is conducting a pilot project in Autumn 2018 with all three providers.
+In early 2019, based on the outcome of the pilot project, a decision will be taken regarding whether to progress to a national subscription.

 European Strategy Forum for Research Infrastructures (ESFRI)